Karelian Research Centre of RAS: Karelian Research Institute of Culture (KRIC)

-Karelian-Finnish Research Facility of the USSR AS
+Karelian-Finnish Research Facility of the Academy of Sciences of the USSR

-On 31.01.1946 the resolution was adopted on the establishment of the Karelian-Finnish Research Facility of the USSR AS.
+On 31.01.1946 the resolution was adopted on the establishment of the Karelian-Finnish Research Facility of the Academy of Sciences of the USSR.
 It was made up of the following units (sections): Geology, Hydrology and Water Economy, Soil Science and Botany, Zoology, Industry & Economics, Laboratory of Forest Chemistry, HLL Institute; Kivach Strict Nature Reserve; scientific library and photo laboratory.
 A. A. Polkanov (1946—1947) was appointed the director, but had to resign in 1947 because of poor health, ceding the position to I. I. Gorsky (1947—1952).
 In 1948 the Industry and Economics Section was split into Economics Section and Laboratory of Non-metalliferous Minerals, and the Forest Laboratory was organized to be transformed into the Forest Section in the following year.
 Later on, the laboratories of parasitology and animal farming, and the White Sea Biological Research Station were set up.